afandiadib/AmberTools18-docker/README.md

 ### Parallel version (openMPI with PnetCDF)

-I create a shell script to run it as it requires ptrace_scope to be set to 0.
+I create a shell script to run it as it requires ptrace_scope to be set to 0 under priviledged mode.

 ```bash
 #!/bin/bash